ibm-cloud-docs/schematics/workspace-setup.md

 1. Open the [{{site.data.keyword.bpshort}} workspace create page](https://cloud.ibm.com/schematics/workspaces/create){: external}.
 2. Specify your template URL in the `GitHub, GitLab or Bitbucket repository URL` that hosts your Terraform configuration files.
    - Optional: Enter the Personal access token to authenticate your private Git repositories.
-   - Check **Download entire repo** option for downloading the complete repository along with the subfolders.
-By default, this option is `checked`.
-If the option is `unchecked`, only the absolute directory path specified in the GitHub URL is downloaded to provision the resource.
+   - Check **Download entire repo** option to download and cache the complete repository, if unchecked, [compacts](/docs/schematics?topic=schematics-faqs#compact-faq) only the specified folder and sub-folders of the Git URL.
    - Select the Terraform version used to configure your Terraform templates.
 For example, if your Terraform templates is created by using Terraform v1.0, select the `Terraform version` parameter as **terraform_v1.0**.
    - Click **Next**.
 3. In the **Workspace details** section.
 Enter a name for your `workspace name`.
 The name can be up to 128 characters long and can include alphanumeric characters, spaces, dashes, and underscores.